Eye Injury Lawyer

 Retinal detachment is not a common injury from trauma, but we have seen traumatic retinal detachment in cases where someone’s face was slammed into a steering wheel.
 Immediate medical care should be sought for this.

 A detached lens refers to an eye injury where the eye lens is detached from the eye.
-This sometimes presents as a red eye or a cloudy or odd-shaped pupil.
-It is sometimes accompanied by eye pain, decreased vision and/or double-vision.
+This sometimes presents as red-eye or a cloudy or odd-shaped pupil.
+It is sometimes accompanied by eye pain, decreased vision, and/or double-vision.
 This type of injury is a common blunt force trauma injury and can lead to more serious conditions such as a detached retina if it goes untreated.
 Immediate medical care from an emergency room should be sought if this is suspected.

 An Orbital hematoma is essentially a blood clot behind the eye.
 Direct blunt force trauma to the eye can result in bleeding behind the eye which, if not addressed surgically within 90 minutes can result in severe compression of the optic nerve and cause permanent vision loss and/or blindness.
 Decompression surgery is absolutely necessary.
 Thus, persons suffering this type of injury need to be transported to a trauma room emergency center at once.